Palmerston Forts Society

 The Society’s own website is a major resource for Victorian fortification and has helped in making the subject better known world-wide .
 It also publishes the respected journal The Redan and a series of booklets on Victorian fortification and artillery.

-If you are interested in joining the Palmerston Forts Society or the Portsdown Artillery Volunteers then contact:
+The Palmerston Forts Society or the Portsdown Artillery Volunteers is open to new members.